kwakelin/kwakelin.github.io/content/gallery/index.md

   params:
     description: Created for the Wulfwald TTRPG
 ---
+I'm an illustrator and designer with a flair for fantasy and history.
+I love playing with style, and am always happy to adapt to the project at hand.

+Whether you're after a cover for your book, card art for your board game, or a painting of your DnD party looking badass, I can help!

-I'm an illustrator and designer, with a flair for fantastical and historical subjects and a penchant for playing with style.
-In 2018 I completed my master’s in Animation, with a focus on visual development and background painting.
-I’ve been a freelance artist since 2019, creating work for board games, TTRPGs, packaging for wines and spirits, and more.
+I have a master’s in Animation, with a focus on visual development and background painting.
+I’ve been a freelance artist since 2019, creating work for card games, TTRPGs, packaging for wines and spirits, and more.

-**Think my work might suit your project?** [Drop me an email!](../contact.md)
+**I want to hear about your project!** [Drop me an email](../contact.md)

 ## Ink